evanbruno617/Car_Sales/README.md

 ---
 Given this detailed analysis of trends and predictions of car sales there is a lot of data to base suppliers and buyers strategies from.
 For supplies they can review the trends in Car Prices and demand to strategize their prices and supply for those given months to maximize profit.
 Given the same data buyers can use it to their advantage as well to know when prices are at their lowest to buy and when to avoid purchasing.

 Given the predictions portion of this analysis the economic data in the U.S. provides a good indicator that the car market will look like.
-The linear regression that seems to have the best result is using a multivariate linear regression with 4 economic factors.
-Given a certain factor thats wants to be analyze anyone can predict what that factor will approixmately be in the upcoming month by inputting the economic data into the linear regression model.
+Even though the linear predictions look good there is the assumption of indepdence being validated which no longer makes the model the best.

+By implementing the time series model it should give the best forecasting predictions for buyers and sellers to use.
+The models that turned out successful were predicting change in average used and new car prices as well as the change in the ratio of used to new cars.
+By being able to predict the change in average price of used cars consumers can plan their purchases accordingly and buyers can better manage their supplies and focus on certain months.
+This same logic works for new cars as well.
+As for change in ratio of used to new cars this can predict when there is a change in demand.
+When it predicts the ratio going up that means it will predict there will be a higher demand for used than new cars in that given month.
+Sellers can use this data to price their cars accordingly given the change in demand and buyers can use this information as well to plan their purchases.